thephpleague/csv/README.md

 ### Traversing the CSV

-Both classes implements the `IteratorAggregate` Interface so you can easily iterate over your csv:
+Both classes implement the `IteratorAggregate` Interface so you can easily iterate over your csv:

 ```php
 foreach ($reader as $row) {